HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 For the `tag`:

 1. `global.sdimage.tag` (only affects SD-SP/SD-CL, with a **global** scope)
-2. `sdimages.tag` (affects all SD pods, set by default in the Values)
+2. Each StatefulSet or Deployment's `.image.tag` (for each case individually)
-3. `sdimage.tag` (same as `1` but specific)
+3. `sdimage.tag` (same as `1` but specific, if it's defined it would take preference over sdimages)
-4. Each StatefulSet or Deployment's `.image.tag` (for each case individually)
+4. `sdimages.tag` (affects all SD pods, set by default in the Values)

 For the `registry`:

-1. `global.imageRegistry` (affects all SD images as well as all the dependencies that have an `imageRegistry` defined in their Values file, in the chart that would **exclude** CouchDB.)
+1. `global.sdimages.registry`
-2. `global.sdimages.registry`
+2. `global.imageRegistry` (affects all SD images as well as all the dependencies that have an `imageRegistry` defined in their Values file, in the chart that would **exclude** CouchDB.)
-3. `sdimages.registry`
+3. Each StatefulSet or Deployment's `.image.registry` (for each case individually)
-4. Each StatefulSet or Deployment's `.image.registry` (for each case individually)
+4. `sdimages.registry`

-In summary, this means that values precedence follow this hierachy mentioned above, from top to bottom.
+To summarize, this means that values precedence follow the hierachy as mentioned above: from top to bottom.

 **Usage example:**